 Recycling is actually the last alternative in the hierarchy to reduce waste.
 The first two, are reduce and reuse.
 They take priority in order to be truly efficient in reducing our carbon footprint.

 You can accomplish this by reducing the number of bottles you use down to one reusable bottle.

-I like this nice stainless steel thermo water bottle (affiliate link).
+I like this nice stainless steel thermo water bottle (paid link).
 It has a layer of vacuum insulation which keeps my drinks hot or cold for the whole day.

 Mine has taken quite the beating as I take it everywhere with me.
 I’ve had it with me for almost half a dozen years now and it is still going strong.

 Here at Yoguely we want efficient solutions that minimize potential harm to living creatures and planet Earth.
 So, we can confidently discard bottled water as a solution.

 A solution that would ensure you are getting pure water is to use a self-serve station at your local grocery store.

 But first!
 Test the TDS of a small sample.
 If the readings look good, you can fill up one of those huge reusable water jugs with a week’s worth of healthy drinking water.
 See this BPA Free 5 gallon Water Container Bottle made from PET Plastic (paid link).